zabenno/wireguard_api/README.md

 ### Security
 Currently the project assumes that authentication and encryption will be dealt with either via a proxy or not required.

-## Warning: WIP
-This is a work in progress, expect further documentation and changes to follow.
-These changes will include database changes.

-## Assumptions
-All testing for this has been done on an Ubuntu 20.04 host.

 ## Setup
 Within the project directory you will need to run the following commands to create the appropriate python venv.